GhazanfarAteeb/jura-bot/INSTALLATION.md

 # 🚀 Installation Guide

-This guide will help you set up JURA BOT for your Discord server.
+This guide will help you set up RAPHAEL for your Discord server.

 ## Prerequisites